vkolev/PyiUpdater/docs/usage.rst

 Limitations
 ===========

-* Doesn't support onedir mode
+* No onedir support
-* Cannot have spaces in app name -> working on a fix for this
+* No python3 support